Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 Yeah.

-He sees it all as a one-wear t-shirt, off.
+Everything he wears, he sees it all as a one-wear t-shirt.

 A really big bin.